Seagate/cortx-k8s/.github/PULL_REQUEST_TEMPLATE.md

 ## Breaking change
 <!--
 If this change introduces any breaking changes, describe what it breaks and what action is required to address it.
+We prefer deprecating things first before breaking them entirely.
+If you are unable to support deprecation in this change, or are actually removing the deprecated the item, please state so.

-If there are no breaking changes, leave this section blank or delete it.
+You can delete this section if there are no breaking changes.
 -->

 ## Type of change